iPaulPro/scaffold-lens/README.md

 This project is a fork of [Scaffold-ETH 2](https://github.com/scaffold-eth/scaffold-eth-2) that demonstrates how to build, debug, test, and deploy an [Open Action](https://docs.lens.xyz/docs/publication-actions-aka-open-actions) Module on Lens Protocol using [Hardhat](https://hardhat.org/).

-The `TipActionModule` is a simple module that allows users to tip the author of a publication.
-It's based on the "Creating an Open Action" tutorial from the [Lens Docs](https://docs.lens.xyz/docs/creating-a-publication-action).

-Additions to the tutorial include:
-- ✅ Adds compliance with the Open Action [Module Metadata Standard](https://docs.lens.xyz/docs/module-metadata-standard)
-- ✅ Publishes metadata file on Arweave during deployment and sets a `metadataURI` field on the module
-- ✅ Registers the module with the [ModuleRegistry](https://docs.lens.xyz/docs/module-registry) contract during deployment
-- ✅ Checks token allowance before attempting to send a tip
-- ✅ Uses `SafeERC20` to transfer tokens
-- ✅ Uses `ReentrancyGuard` to prevent reentrancy attacks
-- ✅ Adds unit tests with Chai

 Features:
 - ✅ Run a local EVM chain and test contracts locally with Hardhat
 - ✅ Deploy a mock ModuleRegistry contract